 In particular, the strong economic growth that swept Europe from 1945-1975 enhanced the possibility of social mobility for those whose parents did not belong to the elite of a previous generation.
 It also funded the emergence of the ‘social state’ in Europe.

-In these rapidly changing economies, new business models were created.
+In the post-war period of strong growth, new business models were created.
 New skills and capabilities were developed.
 Capital and labour were put to work in different ways.

 Economics, however, tells us very little about the distribution of growth.
 This is a question of politics.
 Trade unions, for example, played a significant role in making sure the growth was compensated with a strong wage-productivity push, as pointed out by Larry Summers.